 Reality show “Shark Tank” has been bringing the American dream to the airwaves since 2009.
 Self-made moguls Barbara Corcoran, Mark Cuban, Lori Greiner, Robert Herjavec, Daymond John and Kevin O’Leary — known as the “Sharks” — listen to pitches from entrepreneurs seeking investment help to get their companies off the ground.
-The Emmy-winning show was recently renewed for a 10th season.
+The Emmy-winning show was recently renewed for the 11th season.

 “Follow the green, not the dream.” — Mark Cuban

 In season four, Erica Cohen and Lori Barbera, owners of Baby’s Badass Burgers food truck, wanted money to open a brick-and-mortar restaurant.
 Rather than funding the successful food truck’s transition to a traditional eatery, Cuban advised the founders to keep doing what was working.
 Essentially, he believed the hot pink food truck was already a recipe for success and that switching things up might put a damper on business.

 “A goal without a timeline is just a dream.” — Robert Herjavec